 Section 3-2.
-Disabled Vehicles
+Immobilized Vehicles

-It is unlawful to leave a disabled vehicle parked in violation of this Ordinance without immediately notifying the University Police.
+It is unlawful to leave an immobilized vehicle parked in violation of this Ordinance without immediately notifying the University Police.
 If the vehicle is obstructing traffic, in a reserved space, or creating a hazard, it must be moved immediately.